realtimeprojects/quixplorer/doc/INSTALL.md

   Save as 'any file (*.*)' and remove the 'php' extension to get the proper name.
   (NOTE: for php-files, this extension is correct)
-* If you are unable to perform certain operations, try using an FTP-chmod to set the directories to 755 and the files to 644.
+* If you are unable to perform certain operations, try using a FTP-chmod to set the directories to 755 and the files to 644.
 * If you don\'t know the full name of a directory on your website, you can use a php-script containing '<?php echo getcwd(); ?>' to get it.
 * The Search Function uses PCRE regex syntax to search; though wildcards like * and ?